MicrosoftDocs/azure-devops-docs/docs/search/code/code-search.md

 ## Prepare

-Go to [Visual Studio Marketplace](http://go.microsoft.com/fwlink/?LinkId=703823&clcid=0x409) to install the extension in your Team Services account as an administrator.
+Go to [Visual Studio Marketplace](http://go.microsoft.com/fwlink/?LinkId=703823&clcid=0x409) to install the extension in your VSTS account as an administrator.
-Non-administrative users can also go here to request the extension be added to Team Services.
+Non-administrative users can also go here to request the extension be added to VSTS.
 For more details, see [Install an extension](../../marketplace/get-vsts-extensions.md#install-extension) in the Marketplace documentation.

 >Only users with Basic access can use Code Search.